• Skip to primary navigation

 Ingredients

-• 250 g all purpose flour unbleached
+• 250 grams all purpose flour unbleached

-• 1 package vanilla sugar; or 1 teaspoon vanilla extract
+• 1 package vanilla sugar or 1 teaspoon vanilla extract

-• A pinch of salt
+• A pinch salt

 • 1 teaspoon lemon zest freshly grated

-• ½ teaspoon cinnamon ground
+• ยฝ teaspoon cinnamon ground

-• ⅛ teaspoon cloves ground
+• โ…› teaspoon cloves ground

-• 150 g jam of your choice
+• 150 grams jam of your choice

 Instructions

-• Remove disk from fridge.
-Roll out more on a lightly floured surface.
-Since the dough is chilled it helps to press it a bit down before staring to roll.
-The dough should be not thicker than 3mm (1 ⅛”).
-Cut out all cookies in the same desired shape (e.g. hearts, circles, round with scalloped edge).
+• Remove the disk from the fridge.
+Roll it out on a lightly floured surface.
+Since the dough is chilled, it helps to press it down a bit before starting to roll.
+The dough should be no thicker than 3mm (1 โ…›โ€).
+Cut out all cookies in the same desired shape (e.g., hearts, circles, rounds with a scalloped edge).

 • Warm the jam in a saucepan to make it more liquid.
 Spread a small teaspoon of jam on each bottom piece with a pastry brush (or spoon) and place the top piece with a cutout on top.
 Then carefully fill the hearts with jam.
 Leave to cool until the jam has become firm again.
 Dust with powdered sugar.